How to Upgrade Motherboard and CPU without Reinstalling Windows

 Activate Windows 10

-2. Sign in your Microsoft Account again and click the Active button.
+2. Sign in to your Microsoft Account again and click the Active button.
 Then it will grab the activation key from your online Microsoft account.

 3. Change your Windows 10/8 account back to the Local Account if you want.

-This method will also work when you want to move hard drive to a new computer without reinstalling Windows.
+This method will also work when you want to move a hard drive to a new computer without reinstalling Windows.

-1. Start your computer from installation disc, press F2 or Del repeatedly to enter BIOS, set the disc as the first boot option, then press F10 to save changes and restart.
+1. Start your computer from the installation disc, press F2 or Del repeatedly to enter BIOS, set the disc as the first boot option, then press F10 to save changes and restart.

 2. Set language and other settings, then click Repair your computer to move on.